tdarby/meet-mgmt/README.md

 ### Flags

 - `--meetingId, -m` (required): The Google Meet code (for example, `abc-def-ghi`).
 The app looks up conference records using this meeting code.
-- `--folderId, -f` (required only when moving): Destination Google Drive folder ID.
+- `--folderId, -f` (required only when moving/copying): Destination Google Drive folder ID.
+- `--copy, -C` (optional): Copy files into the folder instead of moving.
-- `--list-recordings, -L` (optional): Lists recordings for the meeting and exits (does not move files).
+- `--list-recordings, -L` (optional): Lists recordings for the meeting and exits (does not move/copy files).
-- `--list-transcripts, -T` (optional): Lists transcripts for the meeting and exits (does not move files).
+- `--list-transcripts, -T` (optional): Lists transcripts for the meeting and exits (does not move/copy files).
 - `--from` (optional): Filter start date in UTC, format `yyyymmdd` (e.g., `20250101`).
 - `--to` (optional): Filter end date in UTC, format `yyyymmdd` (e.g., `20250131`).
 - `--debug` (optional): Prints additional diagnostic output.